Register to get access to free programming courses with interactive exercises

 Tables Bootstrap 5: Layout basics

 Table layout has never been an easy task for a developer.
-In addition to not having the simplest structure of rows and columns, there’s also the problem of adapting the tables to different screen resolutions.
-And the more information there is in the table, the more difficult it is to display it on small resolutions.
+In addition to not having the simplest structure of rows and columns, there is also the problem of adapting the tables to different resolutions.
+And the more information is in the table, the more difficult it is to display on small screens.

-Unlike many tags, Bootstrap doesn’t override table styles by default.
-This is due to the widespread use of this element within other plugins, such as calendars, forms, boards.
+Unlike many tags, Bootstrap does not override table styles by default.
+It is due to the widespread use of this element within other plugins, such as calendars, forms, and boards.

-As an example for this lesson, let’s make a small table describing the professions on Hexlet.
+As an example for this lesson, let us make a small table describing the professions on Hexlet:

-It’s not the most user-friendly table to read.
-The lack of indentation and cell separation make it harder to read.
-Since Bootstrap has no effect on the styles of this table, you need to plug them in.
-To take advantage of Bootstrap, you need to add the .table class to the <table> tag.
+It is not the most user-friendly table to read.
+The lack of indentation and cell separation makes it harder to read.
+Since Bootstrap does not affect the styles of this table, you need to plug them in.
+We add the .table class to the <table> tag to take advantage of Bootstrap:

 This class alone made the table more accessible.
-There’s now internal cell indentation, and all rows have a separator in the form of a border.
-When you learn the utilities, you will be able to control the indentation and borders of the form yourself.
-We’ll come to these utilities in one of the next lessons.
+There is now internal cell indentation, and all rows have a separator in the form of a border.
+When you learn the utilities, you can control the indentation and the form borders.
+We will come to these utilities in one of the lessons.

-• .table-dark — makes the table dark.
-The text will become white.
+• .table-dark makes the table dark and the text white

-• .table-hover — change the background when the mouse is moved over it.
+• .table-hover — change the background when we move the mouse over it

-• .table-striped — makes the table stripy.
-Several backgrounds will alternate with each other.
+• .table-striped — makes the table stripy, so several backgrounds will alternate with each other

-If you apply all the classes, you’ll end up with the following table:
+If you apply all the classes, you will end up with the following table:

-In the example, the <caption>, tag was also added to create the table title.
-By default in Bootstrap, this header is displayed below the table in gray font.
-The reason for this is that tables often come after the HTML header, and adding another header is unnecessary.
+We also added the <caption> tag to create the table title in the example.
+By default, Bootstrap displays this header below the table in gray font because tables often come after the HTML header, and adding another header is unnecessary.

 Adaptability

-Adaptability and tables are a layout designer’s nightmare.
-Browsers don’t have built-in tools to create adaptive tables.
+Adaptability and tables are a layout from the nightmare.
+Browsers do not have built-in tools to create adaptive tables.
 For this reason, developers use either third-party plugins or abandon tables completely.
-The second option is not good practice because in terms of semantics, tables must be tables.
-This will allow your data to be interpreted correctly for people with visual impairments.
-If you use blocks instead of a table, screen readers won’t be able to recognize rows and columns correctly.
+The second option is not good practice because tables must be tables in terms of semantics.
+This way, visually impaired people will interpret your data correctly.
+If you use blocks instead of a table, screen readers cannot recognize rows and columns correctly.

 Bootstrap uses the overflow-x property to adapt tables.
-If the table doesn’t fit within its parent block, you’ll get horizontal scrolling.
-This is a rare situation where horizontal scrolling doesn’t hinder, but rather helps the user.
+You will get horizontal scrolling if the table does not fit within its parent block.
+It is a rare situation where horizontal scrolling does not hinder but helps the user.

-The .table-responsive class is used to create an adaptive table.
-When set up on any screen resolution, the class will adapt tables when there isn’t enough space.
-In addition, there are Bootstrap prefixes for this class, which are used for adaptivity:
+We use the .table-responsive class to create an adaptive table.
+When set up on a screen resolution, the class will adapt tables when we have got not enough space.
+In addition, there are Bootstrap prefixes for this class, which we use for adaptivity:

 • -sm